-If we can grow our portfolio to that value, markets willing, the 4% rule tells us we could expect to withdraw about 4% of that million nest egg (or about $40,000 per year indexed to inflation) and have virtually no concerns we would run out of money for the next 30 years (mid-70s by then).
+Using that desired investment value, if we can grow our portfolio to over $1M, the 4% rule tells us we could expect to withdraw about 4% of that million-dollar nest egg ($40,000 per year indexed to inflation) and have virtually no concerns we would run out of money for the next 30 years (early 80s).

 On the subject of a 4% withdrawal rate – is that conservative?

 Michael: Yes.
 If your time horizon is 30-years, it probably is.
 Because, when Bengen looked at his different rolling periods…he found the worst case scenario was a withdrawal rate of about 4.15%.
 “It was the one rate that worked in the worst historical market sequence…”.

 Does recent data say anything different since the 1994 study?

 Michael: Not really.
 Michael and his team replicated the Bengen study and generally arrived at the same number.
 And that’s not the only good news…50% of the time using the 4% rule you will as Michael puts it “double your wealth”.

 So, 50% of the time (market returns willing) you will finish with almost X3 wealth on top of a lifetime of spending using the 4% rule.